Saranne Cooke

 Saranne Cooke is an Australian businesswoman.
-A professional director, her board roles include chair of Racing New South Wales and the Royal Flying Doctor Service (South Eastern Section).
+A professional director, her board roles include Chair of Racing New South Wales, the Royal Flying Doctor Service (South Eastern Section) and has recently been elected Chancellor of Charles Sturt University beginning in the role in December 2026.
 Cooke has held senior roles in the agribusiness, sport, education, health, aged care, finance, government, and not-for-profit sectors.
-In 2024, the Sydney Daily Telegraph ranked her 31st among the 100 most powerful and influential people in New South Wales.
+She was recognised by the Sydney Daily Telegraph as one of the 100 most powerful and influential people in New South Wales in both 2024 and 2025, ranking 31st and 34th respectively.

 Early life and education

 Cooke was born in Condobolin, New South Wales.
 She grew up in Bathurst and lived for a time in the remote town of Wilcannia, where her parents worked as teachers in outback communities.
 She attended Kelso High Campus (formerly Kelso High School) before graduating with a Bachelor of Commerce from the Australian National University in 1995.
 She later completed a Master of Business (Marketing) at Charles Sturt University, a Master of Commercial Law at Deakin University, and in 2019, a Doctor of Philosophy (PhD) focused on the governance of S&P/ASX200 companies.